-Elon Musk promised South Australia a battery within 100 days and he has delivered.
+Elon Musk promised South Australia a battery within 100 days and he has delivered it.
 The world’s largest lithium-ion battery will be charged up in the coming days and will be ready to deliver power to the state from 1 December.

-Elon Musk even won a bet which started on Twitter, stating that if the project was not completed within 100 days, Tesla would provide it for free.
+Elon Musk even won a bet that started on Twitter, stating that if the project was not completed within 100 days, Tesla would provide it for free.

-Compare that to the endless flip-flops, U-turns, CETs and NEG’s involving the Federal Government over the past years and you might get an idea of how we ended up with the highest electricity prices in the world.
+Compare that to the endless flip-flops, U-turns, CETs and NEGs involving the Federal Government over the past few years and you might get an idea of how we ended up with the highest electricity prices in the world.

 Elon Musk battery connected to wind farm